foroozandehgroup/nmrpoise/README.md

    Note that `$TOPSPINDIR` should point to the `.../exp/stan/nmr` folder in TopSpin.

+## Installation (Windows)

+1. Clone this repository (if you have `git`), or download the latest release and unzip the folder.
+2. Double-click `install.bat` inside (equivalently, run `install.ps1` in PowerShell, but that often leads to permission errors)
+3. The script should typically succeed, but if there are any errors please submit an issue.

 ## Installation (manual)

 1. Clone this repository: `git clone https://github.com/yongrenjie/poptpy`
 2. Specify the path to the Python 3 executable by modifying the `p_python3` variable in `poptpy.py`.
+Warning: if you are on Windows and the path includes backslashes, you will need to either escape the backslashes or use a raw string.
-3. Copy `poptpy.py` to TopSpin's `/exp/stan/nmr/py/user` directory, and copy `poptpy_be.py` to `/exp/stan/nmr/py/user/poptpy` (you will need to make the folder first).
+3. Copy `poptpy.py` to TopSpin's `/exp/stan/nmr/py/user` directory.
+4. Make a new directory `/exp/stan/nmr/py/user/poptpy`.
+Then copy the script `pypopt_be.py`, as well as the `cost_functions` folder, inside that new directory.

 ------------------------------------------------------